Analysis of 10x genomics scATAC-seq data using sincei#

 • high fraction of reads with poor mapping quality (filtered using --minMappingQuality)

-• very high/low GC content of the aligned reads, indicating reads mostly aligned to low-complexity regions (filtered using --GCcontentFilter)
+• vey high/low GC content of the aligned reads, indicating the reads were mostly aligned to low-complexity regions (filtered using --GCcontentFilter)

 • high level of secondary/supplementary alignments (filtered using --samFlagExclude/Include)